GIScience/pytest-approval/README.md

 For outputs that can be represented by text, a report can be as simple as printing the difference to the terminal.
-Using diff programs with a graphical user interface such as PyCharm or Visual Studio Coder as *reporter* not only helps to visualize the difference, but they can also be used as *approver* by applying the changes of the received output to the approved output.
+Using diff programs with a graphical user interface such as Meld, PyCharm or Visual Studio Code as *reporter* not only helps to visualize the difference, but they can also be used as *approver* by applying the changes of the received output to the approved output.